YottaDB/YDBDoc/GTMAdminOps/dbrepl.rst

 - m is the total number of helper processes and n is the number of reader helper processes, in other words m>=n.
 - Helper processes can start only on a receiver server.
 - If helper processes are already running, specifying -helpers[=m[,n]] again starts additional helper processes.
 There can be a maximum of 128 helper processes for a receiver server.
-- If -helpers=0[,n] is specified, YottaDB/GT.M starts no helper processes.
+- If -helpers=0[,n] is specified, YottaDB starts no helper processes.
-- With the HELPERS qualifier specified but neither m nor n specified, YottaDB/GT.M starts the default number of helper processes with the default proportion of roles.
+- With the HELPERS qualifier specified but neither m nor n specified, YottaDB starts the default number of helper processes with the default proportion of roles.
 The default number of aggregate helper processes is 8, of which 5 are reader helpers and 3 writers.
 - With only m specified, helper processes are started of which floor(5*m/8) processes are reader helpers.
-- With both m and n specified, YottaDB/GT.M starts m helper processes of which n are reader helpers and m-n are writers.
+- With both m and n specified, YottaDB starts m helper processes of which n are reader helpers and m-n are writers.
 If m<n, mupip starts m readers, effectively reducing n to m and starting no writers.
-- YottaDB/GT.M reports helper processes (for example, by the ps command and in /proc/<pid>/cmdline on platforms that implement a /proc filesystem) as mupip replicate -updhelper -reader and mupip replicate -updhelper -writer.
+- YottaDB reports helper processes (for example, by the ps command and in /proc/<pid>/cmdline on platforms that implement a /proc filesystem) as mupip replicate -updhelper -reader and mupip replicate -updhelper -writer.

 Example: